Darwin's frog: Conservation

 Darwin's frog has undergone significant population declines due to habitat loss and degradation, largely from conversion of native forests to tree plantations.

 Since 2018, the species is classified as Endangered on the IUCN Red List.
 A 2013 study reported results of a population survey conducted from 2008 to 2012, which found the species at just 36 of 223 previously recorded habitat sites, with small populations at those sites.
 The recent change in its conservation category in IUCN from Vulnerable to Endangered, arose from the Chile's amphibian reevaluation workshop for the Red List (Soto-Azat et al., 2015).
-The justification for its current category is due to its limited occupation area (estimated at 264 km2), severe fragmentation of its populations and continued decline.
+The justification for its current category is due to its limited occupation area (estimated at 264 km^{2}), severe fragmentation of its populations and continued decline.

 Since October 2021, R. darwinii has been classified as Critically Depleted by the IUCN Green Status Assessment.
 It was determined that the survival of the species is highly dependent on conservation activities and its recovery potential is high.